South Korea says North Korean soldiers headed to Ukraine – DW – 10/18/2024

 The spy agency said it had "detected from the 8th to the 13th, North Korea transported its special forces to Russia via a Russian Navy transport ship, confirming the start of North Korea's military participation."

-Separately, Yonhap news agency reported that Seoul's spy agency, "the North has recently decided to send four brigades of 12,000 soldiers, including special forces, to the war in Ukraine."
+Separately, Yonhap news agency reported that Seoul's spy agency said the North had "recently decided to send four brigades of 12,000 soldiers, including special forces, to the war in Ukraine."

 On Friday, South Korean President Yoon Suk Yeol held an unscheduled security meeting with key intelligence, military, and national security officials.